 About

-The Mitchell Hamline Native American Law Students Association chapter has a strong local connection to the Minnesota Native American Bar Association (MNABA), which sponsors CLEs and works with Tribal Nations to develop codes, rules, and procedures.
-NALSA also maintains a national network with chapters from other law schools, as well as Tribal Nations and Tribal individuals.
+The Mitchell Hamline Native American Law Students Association chapter has a strong local connection to the Minnesota Native American Bar Association (MNABA), which sponsors CLEs and maintains community for Native lawyers in the Minnesota area.
+MH NALSA also maintains a national network with chapters from other law schools, as well as Tribal Nations and Tribal individuals.

-Membership is open to any interested current Mitchell Hamline students and individual dues are not required.
+Membership is open to any interested current Mitchell Hamline student and individual dues are not required.

 -

-- President: Rachel Evangelisto (Standing Rock Sioux Tribe)
+- Vice President: Cat Bartlett (Rosebud Sioux Tribe)

-- Co-Secretary: Elsa Armstrong (Red Cliff Band of Lake Superior Chippewa)
+- Secretary: Elsa Armstrong (Red Cliff Band of Lake Superior Chippewa)

-- Public Relations Chair: Tashina Emery (Keweenaw Bay Indian Community, Michigan)
+- Historian: Tashina Emery (Keweenaw Bay Indian Community)

 - 1L BAM Representative: TBD